mcrapet/plowshare-module-mega/README.md

 # mega.co.nz plugin for Plowshare4

+This module is more a "proof of concept" of making cryptography with bash rather than a reliable plugin.

 Features:
 - Anonymous download
 - Anonymous & account upload
   * Support shares
   * Upload chuck by chunk successffuly not simultianously
+- Folder link listing

+Restrictions:
+- Account password must not exceed 16 characters

 ## Usage